seaweedfs/seaweedfs/README.md

 SeaweedFS started by implementing [Facebook's Haystack design paper](http://www.usenix.org/event/osdi10/tech/full_papers/Beaver.pdf).
 Also, SeaweedFS implements erasure coding with ideas from [f4: Facebook’s Warm BLOB Storage System](https://www.usenix.org/system/files/conference/osdi14/osdi14-paper-muralidhar.pdf)

 On top of the object store, optional [Filer] can support directories and POSIX attributes.
-Filer is a separate linearly-scalable stateless server with customizable metadata stores, e.g., MySql, Postgres, Redis, Cassandra, HBase, Mongodb, Elastic Search, LevelDB, MemSql, TiDB, Etcd, CockroachDB, etc.
+Filer is a separate linearly-scalable stateless server with customizable metadata stores, e.g., MySql, Postgres, Redis, Cassandra, HBase, Mongodb, Elastic Search, LevelDB, RocksDB, MemSql, TiDB, Etcd, CockroachDB, etc.

 For any distributed key value stores, the large values can be offloaded to SeaweedFS.
 With the fast access speed and linearly scalable capacity, SeaweedFS can work as a distributed [Key-Large-Value store][KeyLargeValueStore].